Khaled-AlAsadi/Safari-Tour/README.md

     - Call to Action Section has an explicit message for the visitors of the website to contact the company.

-    - Is also has a button that directs to the contact page.
+    - has also a button that directs to the contact page.
 ​
     ![Call to Action Section](documentation/call_to_action.png)